 - Schachtelwirt: Traditional food served in takeaway containers.
 Great for a quick lunch.

 - Berliner Doner Wien: Excellent kababs for under €4.

 - Aera: A solid choice of typical home-style Vienna’s food.

 Drinks and Alcohol

 - Expect to pay about €3.50 for a beer out.

 - At a grocery, beer runs about €1 and a bottle of wine about €5.

 Vienna Transportation Prices

-Tickets for Vienna’s public transit system can be purchased by journey or by duration.
+Tickets for Vienna’s public transit system can be purchased by the journey or by duration.